 How do I identify the type of letter I wish to enter in AMCAS?
 AMCAS gives me three choices: 1) Committee Letter; 2) Letter Packet; 3) Individual Letter.

-You should check “Committee Letter” for the Committee Letter from HPA; it will go to all your schools.
+You should check “Committee Letter” for the Committee Letter from HPA; it and choose to have it sent to all your schools.
 You should check “Individual Letter” for your letter writers to submit their letters directly to the AMCAS Letter Writer Application; you can choose which specific schools will receive which specific letters.